dakira/git-kochbuch/laravel/packages.md

 - [Async](https://github.com/spatie/async), Library for asynchronous and parallel processing
 - [Purgecss wrapper for Laravel Mix](https://github.com/spatie/laravel-mix-purgecss), removes all unused CSS in production
 - [Laravel Excel](https://github.com/Maatwebsite/Laravel-Excel), Excel and CSV export/import for Laravel
+- [Tenancy](https://laravel-tenancy.com), Tenancy allows you to easily scaffold a multi-tenant SaaS platform on top of the Laravel framework.